Icarus: Everything we know about the sci-fi co-op survival game

 VIDEO: Watch the full Icarus reveal and Dean Hall interview from the PC Gaming Show above.
 Also on YouTube.

 Well, that depends.
 If you run out of oxygen on the planet, someone else can revive you.
 If you're hurt by an alien creature, another player can heal you.
-No, the real danger is if you miss your ride back up into space.
+The real danger is if you miss your ride back up into space.

 Every contract has a ticking clock based on your dropship's orbital launch window.
 When that clock expires, your dropship is taking off, with or without you.